vasilakisfil/Introspected-REST/README.md

 * design a specialized, usually UI-driven, API: the resources and their browsability is tightly coupled with the specific application that was built for
 * design a generic, usually data-driven, API: the resources are more generic and the API's capabilities allow a plethora of transformations.

-Specialized APIs could be more efficient, or have crucial advantegeous characteristics for the domain that were built for since they are optimized only for that specific case.
+Specialized APIs could be more efficient, or have crucial advantageous characteristics for the domain that were built for since they are optimized only for that specific case.
 However, they pose difficulties when they need to be reused by any other application which does not share the same UI.
 As a result, such APIs are very special and a bit rare.